-We have tried to brief about allowances which are generally availed by employees.
+We have tried to provide an overview of certain allowances which are generally availed by employees.
 Other allowances which are dependent on the employee's place of performing duty such as high-altitude allowance, border and tribal area allowance, underground allowance etc. are also exempt up to specified amounts.